When should you not wear compression hosiery?

 This is not a comprehensive list and there may be other contraindications.
 Always consult with a healthcare professional before starting to wear compression hosiery.
 They can help you decide if it's a good choice for your individual health needs.

-© 2024 HV Supply, Powered by Shopify
+© 2024 HV Supply

 • Amazon